 This team came together to articulate a problem in the life sciences space.
 They have come up with a framework to help non-UX literate managers, peers, and recruiters to understand the skills, activities they might need to look for when building their teams.

-- Sven Neuymeyer, Global Lead Business Analysis and User Research, Novartis Institute for Biomedical Research
+- Sven Neumeyer, Global Lead Business Analysis and User Research, Novartis Institutes for BioMedical Research

 - Jason Mesut, Principal Consultant, Resonant Design and Innovation Ltd